-If you decide not to compete after having been offered a place in McBaine, please inform the Competition Directors as soon as possible.
-In any case, we will not allow students to drop McBaine after Wednesday, January 15 (when sides are assigned).
-McBaine depends on careful coordination of judges, competitors, facilities, and both individual and institutional schedules - an enormous undertaking.
+We will not allow students to dropMcBaine after November 18, 2022 (deadline to submit Commitment & Side Preferences form).
+McBaine depends on careful coordination of judges, competitors, facilities, and both individual and institutional schedules -- an enormous undertaking.
 Working with a fixed count of participants is crucial to the program's success.
+If you are unable to participate after having been offered a place in McBaine, please contact the Directors immediately.